envato/google-analytics-for-wordpress/readme.txt

 This section describes how to install the plugin and get it working.

-1. Delete any existing `gapp` folder from the `/wp-content/plugins/` directory
+1. Delete any existing `gapp` or `google-analytics-for-wordpress` folder from the `/wp-content/plugins/` directory
-1. Upload `gapp` folder to the `/wp-content/plugins/` directory
+1. Upload `google-analytics-for-wordpress` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the options panel under the 'Plugins' menu and add your Analytics account number and set the settings you want.
+1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 3.0 =
+* Major backend overhaul, using new Yoast backend class.
+* Added ability to automatically redirect non hashtagged campaign URLs to hashtagged campaign URL's when setAllowAnchor is set to true (if you don't get it, forget about it, you might need it but don't need to worry)

 = 2.9.5 =
 * Fixed a bug with the included RSS, which came up when multiple Yoast plugins were installed.